 Introduction to Psychotherapy Training

-AGIP’s training was established in 1974 and has been shaped by a commitment to making psychotherapy widely accessible and a recognition that no single theoretical model can do justice to the complexity and variety of those who seek it
+AGIP’s training was established in 1974 and has been shaped by a commitment to making psychotherapy widely accessible and a recognition that no single theoretical model can do justice to the complexity and variety of those who seek it.
+The training was reviewed and relaunched in 2015.

-Arbours and AGIP are member organisations of the UK Council for Psychotherapy (UKCP) through the College of Psychoanalysis and Jungian Analysis (CPJA) which is the body setting the standards for all UKCP trainings in psychoanalytic psychotherapy.
-Successful completion of the Psychoanalytic Psychotherapy training leads to membership of either Arbours or AGIP and inclusion on the UKCP register for Psychoanalytic Psychotherapists (CPJA membership).
+AGIP is a member organisation of the UK Council for Psychotherapy (UKCP) through the College of Psychoanalysis and Jungian Analysis (CPJA) which is the body setting the standards for all UKCP trainings in psychoanalytic psychotherapy.
+Successful completion of the Psychoanalytic Psychotherapy training leads to professional membership of AGIP and inclusion on the UKCP register for Psychoanalytic Psychotherapists (CPJA membership).

 STRUCTURE OF THE TRAINING